 Hello, and welcome back to my travel blog.
 For this trip, I’m going to talk about Masirah Island, Oman.
 Masirah is the Sultanate of Oman’s largest island and it lies off it’s east coast.
 There are about 12,000 residents on the island, and Ras-Hilf is the main town on the northern end of the island.

-The isolation that defined Oman’s past leads to the next reason why Masirah is a great place to visit.
+Throughout Oman’s long and storied history, the Sultanate often found itself isolated from the surrounding countries that make up the Arabian Peninsula.
+The somewhat self-imposed isolation that defined Oman’s past leads to the next reason why Masirah is a great place to visit.
 Because Oman has been isolated for so long, the country isn’t as highly developed as the countries around it.
-The Sultan’s of Oman started modernization after the surrounding countries did.
+The Sultan’s of Oman started modernization some time after the surrounding countries did.
 But that doesn’t mean that the country is lagging behind.
 Muscat is a modern city with all of the amenities you could find in other cities of its stature, but you could often mistake parts of it for Muscat of a few centuries ago.

 As countries surrounding Oman expanded their empires to the North, West, and East, Oman’s empires of old set their sights on the east coast of Africa; further isolating themselves from their neighbors.
 You can see the results of this southern expansion in the people who make up Oman, as their empire was one of a mix of Arab and African peoples.